Homemade Laundry Detergent

 Both of these homemade laundry detergent recipes are safe to use with High Efficiency Laundry Machines!
 Both of them are very low sudsing soaps, which make them ideal to use with these types of washers.
 If you are not sure if your washer is a HE Washer or if you are thinking about getting one but are not sure, head on over to our page explaining what these washers are, and why they are so popular these days.

 Moreover, to get the best, natural, and nontoxic experience, we actually recommend the Borax-free recipe, which is the most natural, and effective.
 Even though Borax is non-toxic, totally safe and is a naturally occurring compound, you may find yourself using a regular bar of soap, which may contain chemicals that are either harmful to you or to the environment (or both!).

 No amount of DIY laundry detergents will get you the same cleaning as an industrially made, effective detergent.
 Cleancult is made with all-natural, safe, non-toxic ingredients and is as effective as leading brand detergents.
-It’s the company’s policy to be transparent about the ingredients inside the detergent manufactured, which can be found here.
+It’s the company’s policy to be transparent about the ingredients inside the detergent manufactured, which can be found Our Ingredients.